MessageMedia volunteers help kids learn to code

 About CS in Schools

 CS in Schools, backed by industry and funded by donations from technology industry leaders, is based at RMIT University.
-Co-founded by Hugh Williams, the organisation focuses on helping teachers teach computational thinking and coding in Australian schools.
+Co-founded by Hugh Williams, the organization focuses on helping teachers teach computational thinking and coding in Australian schools.
 In 2019, CS in Schools is working with eight schools across Victoria, including Catholic, public, and private schools in both country Victoria and metropolitan Melbourne.
 In 2020, CS in Schools plans to expand to work with 100 teachers across Victoria.